 Step 2: Find your weaknesses and work on them

-It is important to identify your weaknesses and then try to eliminate them.
-This is how you can do it:
+It is important to identify your weaknesses and then work to eliminate them.
+Here’s how you can do it:

 - Develop a diary of several events that occurred in the market, and how you reacted to them